bendory/tekton-on-gcp/README.md

 3. Clone this repo.
 4. `export PROJECT=<the-project-you-set-up>`
 5. `./setup.sh`
+6. When `setup.sh` completes, `run_pipeline.sh` will build and push a container.
+7. Provenance will be captured in Container Analysis, and the `./verify_*` scripts can be used to verify `kms` signatures.

 NOTE: When you run `setup.sh`,a new `kubectl` configuration will be created and will be active when `setup.sh` completes.
+The other scripts assume that configuration is the active configuration.

 ## Example